 Here are our top 3 reasons to visit RMNP in July and August:

-- The mountain weather is cool and comfortable in the summer, with an average daytime temperature around 70°F and a night of 45°F.
+- The mountain weather is cool and comfortable in the summer, with an average daytime temperature of around 70°F and a night of 45°F.

 - Trail Ridge Road, one of the most stunning scenic drives in the country, will be open.
 This road closes for winter, and it’s not uncommon for it to shut down a few days in June and September with surprise mountain snowfalls.